 Ph.D.
 University of Buffalo, B.A. / University of Virginia / M.S.W., New York University

 Dina specializes in cognitive behavioral treatment of anxiety and related disorders.
-Her research and publications include the use of evidenced-based mindfulness techniques to support anxiety management, academic success, and emotional wellbeing.
-She recently completed a doctoral dissertation on this topic entitled Embodied Learning Communities of Practice in Addressing College Student Anxiety.
+Her research and publications include the use of evidenced-based mindfulness techniques to support anxiety management, academic success, and emotional well-being.
+She recently completed a doctoral dissertation entitled Embodied Learning Communities of Practice in Addressing College Student Anxiety.

 Dina knows first-hand the insidious nature of anxiety, particularly as it impacts adolescents and young adults who are transitioning to adulthood.
 She is inspired every day by her clients who do the hard work of understanding, confronting, and learning to manage their symptoms in order to live a full and engaged life.